 Christmas traditions around the world

-Christmas, one of the most eagerly awaited times of the year.
+Christmas is one of the most eagerly awaited times of the year.
 Every year, for a few days, the whole world lights up!
-People are smiling, happier and warmer despite the onset of winter (in the northern hemisphere, of course).
+People are smiling, happier and warmer, despite the onset of winter (in the northern hemisphere, of course).

 Among all the Christmas traditions around the world, we’ve selected 12 that are often strange, sometimes bizarre, but always magical!